A tiny tool to re-mount write-protected NTFS volumes under macOS in read-write mode.

 If you try to mount a Windows System partition, Mounty might fail when Hibernation feature is enabled.

-There is a Fast Start feature in Windows which might be enabled by default, and this is causing the drive to be locked.
+There is a Fast Start feature in Windows which might be enabled by default, and this is causing the

 Within Windows running, you need to run the command powercfg /hibernate off

-in an admin powershell
+in an admin

 and restart Windows to disable this feature and remove the lock to enable it for Mounty.